 Getting Around Nusa Lembongan

-First off: Nusa Lembongan is a tiny island compared to Bali.
+First off: Nusa Lembongan is a tiny island to visit when compared to traveling Bali.
 Exploring it shouldn’t be a problem at all, even for day trippers.

 The question is: how do you want to travel around Nusa Lembongan?